Enjoying our puzzle hints?

 Seems like: KINDS OF NUMBERS → Actually: KINDS OF WALLS

-The word 'GREAT' can refer to the Great Wall of China, but it can also be an adjective describing a large or excellent number.
+The word 'great' can refer to the Great Wall of China, but its more common meaning of 'excellent' could lead solvers to incorrectly categorize it as a type of number.

 Browse by Date